 When it comes to Google’s popular suite of apps, Google Calendar is probably, and paradoxically, one of the most used and most overlooked in the bunch.
 Many people use Calendar to keep track of things like meetings and birthdays, but very few ever go beyond using the app’s most basic features.

 The truth is, Google Calendar is much more powerful than most users realize.
-There are plenty of extra features that make the app more useful if you just take a few minutes to explore.
+There are plenty of features that make it more useful after taking a minute to explore.
 While they’re not really hidden, many are not exactly obvious either.
 Read on to see how you can master Google Calendar and take organizing your time — or lack thereof — to a whole new level.

 Add Global Holidays To Your Calendar

 In just a few clicks you can add holidays from more than 100 different countries and several religions to your calendar.
 This is especially useful if you work with people in other countries and need to be aware of their cultural schedule.

 To add any or all of the holiday calendars, look on your left sidebar where it says “Other Calendars.”
 There’s a small arrow on the right pointing down.
 Click that arrow to expand your options and then click on “Browse Interesting Calendars.”
 You’ll get a huge list of, well, interesting calendars you can add to your own.

 After you’ve added one or more, you can toggle them on or off by clicking the colored square next to the calendar name in the left sidebar.